 API server /keep_disks method advertises a keep proxy instead of the real keep disks when queried by a remote client.

-#2 Updated by Brett Smith about 5 years ago
+#2 Updated by Brett Smith over 5 years ago

 Looking at 0172bc3